plone/training/ttw/rapido.rst

 To do this, it adds a generic "Rapido action" to the Plone content rules system.
 It allows us to enter the following parameters:

-- the app id,
+- The app id,
-- the block id,
+- The block id,
-- the function name.
+- The function name.

 The :py:attr:`content` property in the function's :py:obj:`context` allows access to the content targeted by the content rule.